Ancient time reckoning and

 The 20-year l/s cycle modifies the 19-year l/s calendar tool.

-Following other l/s calendars, 209-days of lunar/solar
+Following other l/s calendars, 209-days of lunar/solar separation

-intercalary months of 30-days each.
-Within Mesoamerican
+of 30-days each.
+Within Mesoamerican calendars, a 20-year period

-calendars, a 20-year period became the standard unit.
-Numerical
+became the standard unit.
+Numerical matching of seven intercalary

-matching of seven intercalary months in 20-years reinforced the
+months in 20-years reinforced the sacred seven-day week that was

-lunar/solar calendars.
-Along these lines, numerical matching for
+found especially in 19-year lunar/solar calendars.
+Along these

-given multiples of days was associated with numerical matching
+lines, numerical matching for given multiples of days was

-for the same number of years.
-Numerical matching of days and
+associated with numerical matching for the same number of years.

-years becomes an imperative calendar tool.
+Numerical matching of days and years becomes an imperative

 Calendar science provides an accurate view of history.
 The

 calendar is the foundation that history is built upon.
+Chronology

-history preserves important dates to explain things in the past.
+preserves important dates to explain things in the past.

 Anniversaries and holidays are significant.
 Celebrating these

 important dates shapes the future.
-Every society uses a system
+Every society uses a system of

-of time measurement to assign dates to events.
+time measurement to assign dates to events.
 Today, the modern

 calendar is highly developed.
 An improved acquaintance with the

-Old Testament is
+Old Testament is obtained

-obtained through important calendar information.
+through important calendar information.

 Ancient calendars of the Middle East share identities of the

 Mesoamerican calendars.
-Mesoamerican Calendars simulate
+Mesoamerican Calendars simulate religious

-religious principles found with Middle Eastern calendars.
+principles found with Middle Eastern calendars.
+Restored meanings

-Restored meanings are evident in
+are evident in

-Genesis.
-Ages recorded for the genealogy
+Ages recorded for the genealogy following Adam present high

-following Adam present high correlations to calendar usage by
+correlations to calendar usage by civilizations of long ago.
+Tools

-civilizations of long ago.
-Tools provided by the three oldest,
+provided by the three oldest, major calendars known to

-major calendars known to civilization blend for a hybrid insight
+civilization blend for a hybrid insight into early biblical

-observance may be employed to adjust historical perspectives.
+chronology.
+Variations of calendar observance may be employed to

-The calendars used for the Antediluvian Patriarchs, or pre-flood
+adjust historical perspectives.
+The calendars used for the

-forefathers, extend into the past nearly 14,000 years ago.
+past nearly 14,000 years ago.

 The